-Storm Sewer - A system of pipes and/or open channels that conveys intercepted runoff and stormwater from other sources but excludes domestic sewage and industrial wastes.
+Storm Sewer - A system of Pipes and/or open Channels that conveys intercepted Runoff and Stormwater from other sources but excludes domestic sewage and industrial wastes.

-Stormwater - Drainage runoff from the surface of the land resulting from precipitation, snow, or ice melt.
+Stormwater - Drainage Runoff resulting from precipitation, snow, or ice melt.

-Stormwater Control Measure - Physical features used to effectively control, minimize, and treat stormwater runoff.
-Also, may be referred to as Stormwater Management Practice (SMP).
+Stormwater Control Measure - Physical features used to effectively control, minimize, and treat Stormwater Runoff.
+Also may be referred to as Stormwater Management Practice (SMP).
 [See Best Management Practice (BMP)].

-Stormwater Management District - Those subareas of a watershed in which some type of detention is required to meet the plan requirements and the goals of Act 167.
+Stormwater Management District - Those Subareas of a Watershed in which some type of Detention is required to meet the plan requirements and the goals of Act 167.

-Stormwater Management Facility - Any structure, natural or man-made, that, due to its condition, design, or construction, conveys, stores, or otherwise affects stormwater runoff quality, rate, or quantity, including Best Management Practices and Stormwater Control Measures.
-Typical stormwater management facilities include, but are not limited to, detention and retention basins, open channels, storm sewers, pipes, and infiltration structures.
+Stormwater Management Facility - Any structure, natural or man-made, that, due to its condition, design, or construction, conveys, stores, or otherwise affects Stormwater Runoff quality, rate, or quantity, including Best Management Practices and Stormwater Control Measures.
+Typical Stormwater Management Facilities include, but are not limited to, Detention and Retention Basins, open Channels, Storm Sewers, Pipes, and Infiltration Structures.

-Stormwater Management Plan - The watershed plan for managing stormwater runoff for a watershed, adopted by Delaware and Chester Counties as required by the Act of October 4, 1978, P.L.
+Stormwater Management Plan - The Watershed plan for managing Stormwater Runoff for a Watershed, adopted by Delaware and Chester Counties as required by the Act of October 4, 1978, P.L.
 864 (Act 167), as amended, and known as the "Storm Water Management Act."
 See also Watershed Stormwater Management Plan.

-Stormwater Management (SWM) Site Plan - The plan prepared by the Applicant or his representative indicating how stormwater runoff will be managed at the particular site of interest according to this Ordinance, and including all necessary design drawings, calculations, supporting text, and documentation to demonstrate that Ordinance requirements have been met, hereafter referred to as "SWM site plan."
+Stormwater Management (SWM) Site Plan - The plan prepared by the Applicant or his representative indicating how Stormwater Runoff will be managed at the particular site of interest according to this chapter, and including all necessary design drawings, calculations, supporting text, and documentation to demonstrate that ordinance requirements have been met.

-Stream - A natural watercourse.
+Stream - A type of Watercourse.

-Stream Buffer - The land area adjacent to each side of a stream essential to maintaining water quality (see also Riparian Buffer).
+Stream Buffer - The land area adjacent to each side of a Stream essential to maintaining water quality (see also Riparian Buffer).